ArcanaFramework/pydra2app/docs/source/adding_formats.rst

 -----------

-New data spaces (see :ref:`data_spaces`) are defined by extending the :class:`.DataSpace` abstract base class. :class:`.DataSpace` subclasses are be `enums <https://docs.python.org/3/library/enum.html>`_ with binary string values of consistent length (i.e. all of length 2 or all of length 3, etc...).
+New data spaces (see :ref:`data_spaces`) are defined by extending the :class:`.Axes` abstract base class. :class:`.Axes` subclasses are be `enums <https://docs.python.org/3/library/enum.html>`_ with binary string values of consistent length (i.e. all of length 2 or all of length 3, etc...).
 The length of the binary string defines the rank of the data space,